edizmetin/ZygorGuidesViewer/README.md

 # VanillaEpochTUGs

 ## Overview

-This is a port of Zygor 3.3.5 addon to Project Epoch, with the following guides :
+This is a port of Zygor 3.3.5 addon to Project Epoch (Vanilla+ 1-60), with the following guides :

 - **(Recommended) Zygor Leveling Guide** : Integrated within the addon when ported.
 This is the most complete leveling guide as it was made specifically for this Addon.
   - **This will be the updated guide with new content.**